Darkwing42/emitter.py/README.md

 # register the listener for the "birthday" event
 emitter.on("birthday", congratulate)

+# when a listener throws an error, the "error" event is triggered
+emitter.on("error", print)

 # emit the "birthday" event along with data
 emitter.emit("birthday", "Jim")
 emitter.emit("birthday", "Claire")